Today, we’re sharing how to create vintage monogrammed no sew pillows!

 …I can’t really sew.

-I took Home Economics in high school but honestly, we were busy making scrunchies for cheerleading camp, so my sewing experience has pretty much been trial and error on a sewing machine I’ve probably had for about 20 or 25 years now.
+I took Home Economics in high school.
+Honestly though, we were busy making scrunchies for cheerleading camp.
+So, my sewing experience has pretty much been trial and error on a sewing machine I’ve probably had for about 20 or 25 years now.

-Of course, that was not going to hold me back and if you can relate to this story in any way, it shouldn’t hold you back either.
+Of course, that was not going to hold me back from making my own vintage monogrammed no sew pillows.
+And if you can relate to this story in any way, it shouldn’t hold you back either.

 Here’s a look at how I created a vintage monogrammed no sew pillow in less than hour……(Affiliate links have been provided for your convenience.
 You can read our full disclosure policy here)